cooleydw494/codemonkeys/README.md

 run.
 There is no default value for `-n` as a measure to encourage thoughtful use and provide a safety measure for those less familiar with the documentation.

-If a monkey name is not provided, CodeMonkeys will check the .env file for a DEFAULT_MONKEY variable.
-If it exists, it will load the corresponding monkey config from the ../monkeys/[DEFAULT_MONKEY] directory.

 ## Customization and Updates 🛠

 CodeMonkeys is designed to grow and adapt with you.
 The framework provides several built-in features that allow you to